Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 	<tr> <td>Eye color</td> <td>Green</td> </tr>
 </tbody></table>

 Rúna was a settler, a herbologist, and a woodcarver.
+Once a week, after laundry day, she sets up her selling-stand and sells any carvings she has made for sale.

 ## Appearance
 Rúna has long, mid-back-length, light brown hair that is wavy and flows freely.
 She has a sweet face, bearing green almond-shaped eyes and soft, muted freckles scattered across her face.
 She has fair skin that has a slight red hue.
 She has an athletic and curvaceous build, and her height is 5'4".